 This is definitely not a job for the faint of heart as it is extremely dangerous!
-But, there are some really cool things about becoming a crop duster (also called an Ag Aviation Pilot) which we will dive into below.
+But, there are some really cool things about becoming a crop duster which we will dive into below.
+But first, let’s get the name straight.
+Those that work in the field prefer to be called “aerial applicators” or ag pilots”.
+Crop duster is the least favored name to use!

 What Does A Crop Duster Do?